-Some pupils' behaviour can be particularly difficult at lunchtime.
-Where this is the case, it may be possible, through discussion and agreement with the parent, to arrange for the pupil to go home for lunch.
+Some pupils' behaviour can be particularly difficult at lunchtime, especially where there may be underlying causes.
+Where this is the case, it may be possible, through discussion and agreement with the parent, to arrange for alternative provision at lunchtime, such as the pupil going home for lunch.